Stimulus deal could block lawsuits over COVID-19 deaths of workers

 The U.S. Chamber of Commerce, which represents thousands of businesses around the country, that same month described worker lawsuits as its top concern.
 In May, groups representing the home care, retail, travel and restaurant industries joined the call for relief, writing that "without congressional action, the threat of litigation — even for those companies that faithfully follow federal public guidelines — will mire our recovery."

-But nine months into the pandemic and with a U.S. death count approaching 285,000, that wave looks more like a trickle.
+But nine months into the pandemic and with the U.S. death toll approaching 285,000, that wave looks more like a trickle.
 Only a handful of worker lawsuits have been filed, according to law firm Hunter Andrews Kurth, which tracks COVID-19 complaints.

 Instead, the largest category of coronavirus suits involve insurance claims over lost business from pandemic shutdowns, said Torsten Kracht, a litigation partner at the firm who oversees the database.
 About one-sixth of the 6,570 cases tracked by the tool focus on insurance.